hassio-addons/addon-chrony/README.md

 ### Option: `set_system_clock`

-The `set_system_clock` option configures chrony to set the system clock or not.
+The `set_system_clock` option configures chrony to set the local system clock.
 For some systems it may be preferable to use a different mechanism for setting the system time.

 ### Option: `mode`